Over 40 Years of Leadership

 In 1994, we launched Boston Capital Finance (BCF) which originates, manages and services both funds that target construction and permanent lending opportunities on new construction or substantially rehabilitated LIHTC (Section 42) properties.
 Since the creation of the market rate group in 2001, Boston Capital Real Estate Partners (BCRE), LLC has invested in the acquisition and development of approximately 13,000 units of market rate multifamily housing in 13 states.
 In 2009, we emerged as an authority in third-party multifamily asset management for investors and state HFAs through BC Asset Management.
 We capitalized on that expertise in 2005 by creating Fusion™, a comprehensive asset management software through a subsidiary, Lexington Solutions.

-Boston Capital has acquired more than 3,385 multifamily apartment properties in 49 states, the District of Columbia and two U.S. territories, constituting over 213,175 apartment units with a development cost in excess of $18.7 billion.
+Boston Capital has acquired more than 3,385 multifamily apartment properties in all 50 states, the District of Columbia and two U.S. territories, constituting over 213,175 apartment units with a development cost in excess of $18.7 billion.
 We are one of the largest owners/investors of apartment properties in the U.S. and have provided construction monitoring and asset management services for all of our properties.
 We currently employ over 200 individuals with offices in Massachusetts, Maine, Maryland, Texas and California.